subham1994/Log-Parser/readme.md

 - If you have a list of queries of the form `[[start_date_a, end_date_a], [start_date_b, end_date_b], ...]`,
-then for each `(start_date, end_date)` query, you can spawn a new process and all the queries will be answered in parallel.
+then for each `(start_date, end_date)` query, you can spawn a new process per query and all the queries will be answered in parallel.
-- The chunk processor while processing the chunk, stores the metadata of the chunk in an internal process safe cache.
+- The chunk processor, while processing the chunk, stores the metadata of the chunk in an internal, process safe cache.
 Once the cache is populated, the decision of processing a chunk can be made merely by a cache lookup; without having to process the chunk multiple times.